Louis Farrakhan

 Farrakhan's support for Jesse Jackson's presidential candidacy in 1984 quickly became an issue after Farrakhan made several controversial statements, most notably calling Judaism a "gutter religion."
 In June 1997, he wrote Jude Wanniski with a public correction of the New York Times article, published on April 5, 2000.

 Overshadowed in the controversy was the involvement of Nation of Islam leaders in American electoral politics for the first time.
 Previously, Black Muslims had generally followed Elijah Muhammad's counsel not to vote or participate in political campaigns.
-Instead, the NOI encouraged the following: "The so-called Negro in America must elect his own political leaders and his own candidates."
+Instead, the NOI encouraged the following: "The so-called Negro in America must elect his political leaders and his own candidates."

-In January 1995, Qubilah Bahiyah Shabazz, daughter of slain Black nationalist leader Malcolm X, was arrested and charged with trying to hire an FBI informant to kill Farrakhan, who some belief was involved in the 1965 assassination of her father.
+In January 1995, Qubilah Bahiyah Shabazz, daughter of slain Black nationalist leader Malcolm X, was arrested and charged with trying to hire an FBI informant to kill Farrakhan, who some believe was involved in the 1965 assassination of her father.
 Farrakhan publicly defended Shabazz, claiming that the charges were an FBI attempt to entrap her.
 On May 1, 1995, Shabazz avoided a trial and possible prison sentence by accepting responsibility for the plot.
 The court ordered her to seek psychiatric counseling, enter a drug and alcohol treatment program, and obtain a steady job.

 On October 16, 1995, African American men from across the United States convened in Washington, D.C., for the Million Man March, which Farrakhan organized.
-Billed as a "holy day of atonement and reconciliation," marchers were urged to commit to improving themselves, their families, and their communities.
-Those who could not attend the march were urged to stay home from work and avoid spending money at businesses to show solidarity with the marchers.
+Billed as a "holy day of atonement and reconciliation," marchers were urged to improve themselves, their families, and their communities.
+Those who could not attend the march were encouraged to stay home from work and avoid spending money at businesses to show solidarity with the marchers.
 Farrakhan closed the march with a two-hour speech in which he condemned the doctrine of white supremacy and claimed that there are still "two Americas, one Black, and one white, separate and unequal."
 He also challenged the marchers to return home and work to make their communities "safe and decent places to live."

 On October 19, 2008, Minister Farrakhan opened the doors and grounds of Mosque Maryam.
-This was a Rededication Ceremony-themed “A New Beginning.”
+This was a Rededication Ceremony themed "A New Beginning."
 This date also commemorated the 13th Anniversary of the Million Man March and the Holy Day of Atonement.
 In December 2013, Farrakhan announced that he had not appeared publicly for two months because he had suffered a heart attack in October of that year.

 The Encyclopedia of African American Heritage